 Credible – If you have student loans you may want to consider refinancing them to make them more manageable.
 Check out Credible to see if they offer options for your situation.

 Ebates – If you shop online, why not get cash back on your purchases?
-You can earn money from doing something you were going to do anyways.
+You can earn money from doing something you were going to do anyway.
 Sign up with Ebates for free and earn $10.

 Swagbucks – One of my favorite companies to earn additional money each month.
 You can earn Swagbucks by completing surveys, watching tv, shopping and much more to convert to gift cards to use as you please.
 Get $5 for signing up for a free account with Swagbucks.